 In March 2014, I was fortunate enough to be featured on Tiny House Nation.
 You can see details and the full episode here.
 The experience was so much fun and I got hooked up with all kinds of cool stuff for my tiny house.
 I’ve always loved technology and was most excited about my amazing new tiny house gadgets.
 Since then, I’ve continued to try and acquire the most innovative tech products to make my tiny house look operate like something on The Jetsons.

 When you think about a tiny house, “high tech gadgets” and “modern technology” probably aren’t the first things that comes to mind.
 The common stereotype of a tiny home owner is the hippie minimalist that wants to travel the world while preferring to stay “off the grid,“ right?
-The misinformed might picture a log cabin on wheels, with its resident cooking by campfire and bathing down by the river.
+The misinformed might picture a log cabin on wheels, with its resident cooking by fire and bathing down by the river, also make sure you have installed fire sprinklers redtruckfire.com in your tiny home.
 While that lifestyle is pretty fun, and some in the tiny community do actually live that way, it couldn’t be further from the truth for a majority whom we’ve met.

 Limited space requires that we make the most of each square foot.
 We must find a way to do more with less space.
 That mindset goes hand-in-hand with technology and innovation.
 Gordon Moore set the pace for the recent explosion in technology with his computing rule of thumb, “Moore’s Law.”
 He essentially said that computers decrease by half their size every 18 months.
 Not long ago, a calculator was larger than a tiny home.
 Today, we can put a whole entertainment system in a kitchen drawer.